ernewton/TSS_ARC/README.md

 # Attribution

 If you make use of this catalog, please cite Fetherolf, Gupta, Newton et al. (submitted).
+The paper is available on ArXiv: http://arxiv.org/abs/2605.22618

 # Contents